DiligentGraphics/DiligentSamples/Tutorials/Tutorial23_CommandQueues/readme.md

 Barrier.Transition.StateAfter  = D3D12_RESOURCE_STATE_NON_PIXEL_SHADER_RESOURCE;
 ```

-But the correct state must include `D3D12_RESOURCE_STATE_PIXEL_SHADER_RESOURCE` which is allowed only in graphics queue.
+But the correct state must include `D3D12_RESOURCE_STATE_PIXEL_SHADER_RESOURCE`, which is only allowed in graphics queue.

 </details>

-State transition inside render pass will split it on two passes which is slow on mobile devices.
+State transition inside the render pass splits the pass into two passes, which is suboptimal on mobile devices.
-For optimization we make all transitions before and after scene rendering.
+To avoid this, we make all transitions before and after the scene rendering:

 ```cpp
 void Terrain::BeforeDraw(IDeviceContext* pContext)
 {